 Governmental funds are those funds through which most governmental functions typically are financed.
-The measurement focus of governmental funds is on the sources, uses and balances of current financial resources.
-The District has presented the following major governmental funds:
+The District has presented the General Fund as a major fund.

 General Fund

 The General Fund is the main operating fund of the District.
 This fund is used to account for all financial resources not accounted for in other funds.
 All general revenues and other receipts that are not restricted by law or contractual agreement to some other fund are accounted for in this fund.
 General operating expenditures, fixed charges and capital improvement costs that are not paid through other funds are paid from the General Fund.